GuillaumeMilan/yt-reader/README.md

 # Version and Features
 __Current version of the project: Alpha 0.1__
-In the current version the player is available in command line Version | Expected content | Expected Date
+In the current version the player is available in command line.

+Version | Expected content | Expected Date
 --- | --- | ---
 Pre Alpha | Manually write link in the code | Oct.
 25 2017